The Therapy Journal

 Your Defence Mechanisms: A Self Discovery Quiz

-When we think about emotional defences, we often imagine walls or barriers, but they’re actually more like an emotional immune system.
-This piece explores how everyday habits like humour, busyness, or people-pleasing are clever ways the mind protects us from difficult feelings, and why understanding them with curiosity (rather than judgement) can be the start of real change.
+When we think about defence mechanisms, we may often imagine walls or barriers, but they’re actually more like an emotional immune system.
+This quiz explores how everyday habits like humour, busyness, or people-pleasing are clever ways the mind protects us from difficult feelings, and why understanding them with curiosity (rather than judgement) can be the start of real change.

 Read More